domesticwarlord86/RebornProfiles/Zodiac Weapons/ReadMe.md

 # Zodiac Relic Weapons

-This rofile set is designed to obtain your level 50 Zodiac weapon with as little interaction from the user as possible.
+This profile set is designed to obtain your level 50 Zodiac weapon with as little interaction from the user as possible.

 ## Setup